saisri27/qranalysis/_projects/Quantile_Regression.md

 - Quantile Regression works even if the data is skewed or non-normal.

-Quantile Regression is widely used to deal with Real world data, especially when we want to understand how predictors behave not just the average, also in the fields where extreme values or uneven data distributions matter such as in Finance, Healthcare, Environment stuides and many more.
+Quantile Regression is widely used to deal with Real world data, especially when we want to understand how predictors behave not just the average, also in the fields where extreme values or uneven data distributions matter such as in Finance where it is used to predict financial risk, including Value-at-Risk(VaR) and Conditional Value-at-Risk(CVaR) , Healthcarenwhere it is used to analyze relationships between variables spread across entire distribution offering deeper insights into treatment effectiveness at various stages of a disease, Environment stuides and many more.

 ## How to evaluate them?